hahakid/PV_ENcoNet/README.md

 that can be deployed on off-the-shelf edge computing device for vehicular platform.
-PV_ENcoNet can achieve about 17.92 and 24.25 FPS on two different edge computing platforms, and a detection accuracy comparable with the state-of-the-art models on the KITTI public dataset (i.e., 88.54% for car, 71.94% for pedestrian and 73.04% for cyclist).
+PV_ENcoNet can achieve about 17.92 and 24.25 FPS on two different edge computing platforms, and a detection accuracy comparable with the state-of-the-art models on the KITTI public dataset.

 ## Evalution